Placez le pointeur de la souris sur les mots soulignés, sans cliquer.

 Disturb: bother, interrupt

-Continue: carriy on, proceed
+Continue: carry on, proceed

 Mini Dialogue

-Manager: I'm not going to disturbDÉRANGER you while you work.
+Manager: I’m not going to

-Employee: Thank you, I'll continueCONTINUER to focus on this report.
+continueCONTINUER to focus on this report.

-Manager: You showed great savoir-faireGRACE, TACT AND FINESSE in handling that client.
+savoir-faireGRACE, TACT AND FINESSE in handling that client.

-Employee: Thank you, I try to keep a laisser-fairePOLICY OF MINIMAL INTERVENTION attitude with difficult situations.
+Employee: Thank you, I try to keep a

 No comments: